 Students who are enrolled in undergraduate or graduate studies programs at the time of application and who receive an admissions offer will be required to successfully complete their program of study before beginning the undergraduate medical education curriculum.
 If the degree program is not completed, the admissions offer is rescinded.
 Thus, it is expected that students will apply during their last year of study.

-Eligibility for admission to Dalhousie's Undergraduate medical Education program requires applicants to meet minimum academic requirements (GPA), MCAT and minimum non-academic requirements (CASPer), (MMI), (Personal Statement/Supplemental).
+Eligibility for admission to Dalhousie's Undergraduate medical Education program requires applicants to meet minimum academic requirements (GPA, MCAT) and minimum non-academic requirements as determined from CASPer, MMI, and Personal Statements/Supplemental.
 Applicants who do not meet all minimum requirements are not considered for admission.
-Final selection for admission is determined by (application file score).
+Final selection for admissions is determined by application file score and Admissions Committee approval.